libical/libical/doc/UsingLibical.md

 #### 5.3.1 Time structure

 Libical defines its own time structure for storing all dates and times.
-It would have been nice to re-use the C library's struct `tm`, but that structure does not differentiate between dates and times, and between local time and UTC.
+It would have been nice to reuse the C library's struct `tm`, but that structure does not differentiate between dates and times, and between local time and UTC.
 The libical structure is: